They tried to break us; looks like they’ll try again…

 And then we rather abruptly cut to a ticker tape parade, in which all of Duran Duran drive victoriously through the now-empty chamber, having apparently escaped from their bonds and vanquished the loincloth-garbed mutants in some part of the video we didn’t get to see.

 I get it: It’s a music video, not a movie, and the focus is on presenting a series of evocative images, not having everything make perfect sense.
 Still, I can’t help feeling like we’ve been cheated out of some awesome epic battle scenes.
-There’s not a lot I wouldn’t give for just a few precious seconds of seeing petite, pretty Nick locked in mortal combat with a feral mutant.
+There’s not a lot I wouldn’t give for just a few precious seconds of seeing Nick locked in mortal combat with a feral mutant.

 There’s an extended version of this video, which includes another three minutes of footage, but… look, I’ve already written over two thousand words on a four-minute video, which I think is plenty, so I’m going to gloss over the rest.
 The extended version factors into Arena (An Absurd Notion), Duran Duran’s 1984 concert video, in which concert footage is bridged together with a framing device involving the band’s namesake, Milo O’Shea’s Durand Durand character from Barbarella.
 The long version features more high-kicking dance numbers, some bare breasts (there’s a Wild Girl or two amongst the feral boys in this version), some special effects that have not withstood the stampede of technical progress, and more footage of Simon strapped to the damn windmill.
-Simon is an awesome force of nature, and he’s got charisma and energy seeping out of his pores; he takes the lead in pretty much every single video, as he absolutely should, but here’s something no one has ever said about a Duran Duran video: “I think that needed more Simon.”
+Simon is an awesome force of nature, and he’s got charisma and energy seeping out of his pores; he takes the lead in pretty much every single video, as he absolutely should, but here’s something no one has ever needed to say about a Duran Duran video: “I think that needed more Simon.”